fgm/mongodb/docs/modules/mongodb_watchdog.md

 ## Troubleshooting command

-The module provides one single command designed to help troubleshoot issues with logging when this module is enabled.
-It is available for Drush and Drupal Console indifferently.
+The module provides one single Drush command designed to help troubleshoot issues with logging when this module is enabled.

 The command takes no arguments and returns an analysis of the logger collections which needs to be interpreted.